 How to set up your Airthings device with Google Assistant:

 Use Google Assistant to tell you about the air quality in your home!
-It is compatible with the Wave, Wave Plus, or Wave Mini, and is currently available in English.
+It is compatible with the Wave, Wave Plus, Wave Mini, and View series.
 Follow these five simple steps to get started:

 4. The Google Home device or Assistant will then ask if you want to authenticate.
 To do so, use the Google Home app and follow the on-screen instructions to log in to your Airthings account.